usersb/dsp/05a-python.md

 >>
 * Lists and sets are similar in that both are used to store information.
-  Use sets to remove duplicates or check membership Use list to iterate over elements
+  -Use sets to remove duplicates or check membership -Use list to iterate over elements
 * Lists are ordered and can repeat while sets are unordered and unique.
-  Sets are faster for checking membership (for example, x in aSet) Sets are faster than lists for finding an element because it uses an underlying hash table as its data structure while lists  are arrays.
+  -Sets are faster for checking membership (for example, x in a Set) -Sets are faster than lists for finding an element because it uses an underlying hash table as its data structure while lists  are arrays.

+* Sets allows you to do operations such as intersection, union, difference, and symmetric difference, i.e operations of math's set theory.
+Sets doesn't allow indexing and are implemented on hash tables.

+* In lists, the elements are accessed by indices.

 ---